Leroymilo/FurnitureFramework/doc/Complex Fields/Layers.md

 ## Depth

-This is the depth at which the layer should be drawn, it's mesured in tiles, starting from the bottom of the bounding box.
-If 0, it will be drawn over anything that is above the bottom of the bounding box of the Furniture.
+This is the [depth](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Structures/Depth.md) at which the layer should be drawn.
 See the [Example](#example) to have examples of layers with depth.

-It can be a float (decimal value), but it's recommended to keep it an integer if you don't need to have layers more precise than a tile.

-Using a depth equal to the Bounding Box Height of the Furniture will place the Layer on the same depth as the base sprite and will cause [Z-fighting](https://en.wikipedia.org/wiki/Z-fighting).

-Using a depth bigger than the Bounding Box Height of the Furniture will place the Layer behind the base sprite of the Furniture.

-Defaults to `0`
+Defaults to `{"Tile": 0, "Sub": 1000}` (so the bottom of the top-most tile of the Furniture's bounding box).

 ## Example